 Rafael Carreras Tramo Table Lamp

 Materials: Globe made of 2 clear acrylic shells.
 8 chromed metal (iron) ornamental screws.
 Red painted metal (iron) rods.
-Red painted aluminium lampshade, painted white inside.
+Red painted aluminium half round lampshade, painted white inside.
 4 solid chrome balls.
 Porcelain E27 socket.

 Globe: ∅ 40 cm / 9.84”